CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Causal Autoregressive Flow (CausalAF)

 \section{Causal Autoregressive Flow (CausalAF)}

 In this section, we discuss how to integrate causality into the autoregressive generating process of the Behavioral Graph $\gG^B$.
-In general, we transfer the prior knowledge from a causal graph to $\gG^B$ by minimizing the distance between them.
-However, calculating such distance is not easy because of the directed nodes in graphs.
-To solve this problem, we propose \textit{CausalAF} with two causal masks, i.e., Causal Order Masks (COM) and Causal Visible Masks (CVM), that make the generated $\gG^B$ follow the causal information.
+In general, we transfer the prior knowledge from a causal graph to $\gG^B$ by \rebuttal{increasing the structural similarity.
+However, calculating such similarity is not easy because of the discrete nature of graphs.} To solve this problem, we propose \textit{CausalAF} with two causal masks, i.e., Causal Order Masks (COM) and Causal Visible Masks (CVM), that make the generated $\gG^B$ follow the causal information.